Google Groups Alternatives: 11 Great Options for Businesses

 Much like Google Collaborative Inbox, Help Scout’s shared inbox centralizes incoming emails into a single location and helps create accountability and clarity with features like conversation assignments, email statuses, and tags.
 However, these base features are where the similarity ends.

-Help Scout has additional features that make it more equipped to take on a shared email queue like saved replies to standardize your responses to common questions, customer profiles to help your team provide contextual support, private notes and teams to aid in collaboration across your organization, collision detection to prevent duplicate responses, and workflows to automate tasks and increase productivity.
+Help Scout has additional features that make it more equipped to take on a shared email queue like saved replies to standardize your responses to common questions, customer profiles to help your team provide contextual support, private notes and teams to aid in collaboration across your organization, collision detection to prevent duplicate responses, and workflows and AI features to automate tasks and increase productivity.

 Help Scout is also great for teams who need more than a shared inbox.
 With Help Scout you can create a knowledge base, offer live chat, collect feedback, and even communicate with your audience proactively

-Price: Free trial available.
-Plans start at $20/user per month.
+Price: Free plan available.
+Paid plans start at $50 per month.

 2. Facebook Groups